nixworks/public/news/2002/10/11/u-s-plan-to-invade-iraq-the-united-states-senate-voted-to-give-war-powers-to-president-george-w-bush-as-part-of-the-ongoing-conflict-bet.md

 ### [2002-10-11](/news/2002/10/11/index.md)

-#  U.S. plan to invade Iraq.
-The United States Senate voted to give war powers to President George W. Bush as part of the ongoing conflict between the United States and Iraq.
+#  U.S. plan to invade Iraq: The United States Senate voted to give war powers to President George W. Bush as part of the ongoing conflict between the United States and Iraq.